earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-4/in-class/2017-02-15-spatial01-intro-vector-data-R.md

 After completing this tutorial, you will be able to:

-* Be able to describe the characteristics of 3 key vector data structures: points, lines and polygons.
+* Describe the characteristics of 3 key vector data structures: points, lines and polygons.
-* Be able to open a shapefile in R using `readOGR()`.
+* Open a shapefile in R using `readOGR()`.
-* Be able to view the metadata of a vector spatial layer in R including CRS
+* View the metadata of a vector spatial layer in R including CRS
-* Be able to access the tabular (`data.frame`) attributes of a vector spatial layer in `R`.
+* Access the tabular (`data.frame`) attributes of a vector spatial layer in `R`.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What you need